LucasPaganini/value-objects/CONTRIBUTING.md

 ## Roadmap

+- Move the API docs to the actual code
+- Remove the `lib` module (?)
 - Figure out how to generate a website for the API docs
 - Write gamified guides for common use cases
 - Youtube video for the quickstart